-Options->Orientation from the menu.
-The most familiar and intuitive orientation is the local orientation, which Starry Night Pro 4.5 uses by default.
+You can change your orientation in Starry Night Pro 5.0 by choosing Options->Orientation from the menu.
+The most familiar and intuitive orientation is the local orientation, which Starry Night Pro 5.0 uses by default.
 Local orientation orients you relative to the horizon, with the point directly above you in the sky at the top of the screen, and the point directly beneath your feet at the bottom.

 Now, imagine you are on the space shuttle.
-Because you are floating freely in space, your orientation is no longer obvious - the points directly above and below you are not fixed.
-You could mimic the local orientation by pointing your feet at your
+Because you are floating freely in space, your orientation is no longer obvious the points directly above and below you are not fixed.
+You could mimic the local orientation by pointing your feet at your backyard on Earth, but you could just as easily align yourself with the axis of Earth's rotation.
+Starry Night Pro 5.0 refers to that alignment as the equatorial orientation.

-In local orientation, Starry Night Pro 4.5 keeps your feet pointed directly toward the center of the Earth.
-In the equatorial orientation, Starry Night Pro 4.5 keeps the North Celestial Pole directly overhead and the South Celestial pole beneath your feet.
+In local orientation, Starry Night Pro 5.0 keeps your feet pointed directly toward the center of the Earth.
+In the equatorial orientation, Starry Night Pro 5.0 keeps the North Celestial Pole directly overhead and the South Celestial pole beneath your feet.

-If you set your orientation to ecliptic, Starry Night Pro 4.5 gives you a view as though you were standing on the ecliptic plane, on which all of the planets in our solar system revolve.
+If you set your orientation to ecliptic, Starry Night Pro 5.0 gives you a view as though you were standing on the ecliptic plane, on which all of the planets in our solar system revolve.
 If you choose a galactic orientation, your view of the sky is the one you would see if you were standing on the same plane as our galaxy, the Milky Way.
 A supergalactic orientation aligns you with the plane of the band of nearby galaxies that surrounds the Milky Way.